 11. Robert's Rules of Order (latest revision) shall govern the deliberations of the convention on any procedures not provided for herein.

-SECTION 5: APPOINTMENTS TO VACATED PUBLIC OFFICES
+ARTICLE 5: APPOINTMENTS TO VACATED PUBLIC OFFICES

 The following rules shall be followed at Central Committee Meetings called for the purpose of nominating three candidates to fill a vacated public office: